hyprland-community/pyprland/README.md

 ## Installation

+Use the python package manager:

 ```
 pip install pyprland
 ```

+If you run archlinux, you can also find it on AUR: `yay -S pyprland`

-Don't forget to start the process, for instance:
+Don't forget to start the process with hyprland, adding to `hyprland.conf`:

 ```
 exec-once = pypr